Confirm-Solutions/confirmasaurus/README.md

 ## Committing code

-In order to commit code and pass the pre-commit checks, you will need to install `gitleaks` with `brew install gitleaks`.
+In order to commit code and pass the pre-commit checks, you will need to install `go` and `gitleaks` with `brew install go gitleaks`.

 ## Other useful notes: